brainboxdotcc/DPP/docpages/INDEX.md

 ## What is D++ (DPP)?

 D++ is a lightweight and simple library for Discord written in modern C++.
-It is designed to cover as much of the API specification as possible and to have a incredibly small memory footprint, even when caching large amounts of data.
+It is designed to cover as much of the API specification as possible and to have an incredibly small memory footprint, even when caching large amounts of data.

 It is created by the developer of [TriviaBot](https://triviabot.co.uk) and contributed to by a dedicated team of developers.